person looking embarrassed. biggest icks

 The funniest icks we’ve come across

-It seems that everything from wearing water shoes (excuse me ,what?) to chasing a ping pong ball is an ick.
+It seems that everything from wearing water shoes to chasing a ping pong ball is an ick.

 We took the streets to find out what Manchester’s biggest icks are, and we discovered this northern lot aren’t afraid to tell their partner to their face.
 Subscribe to our Youtube channel to find out what other icks we uncovered.